What Are Marketable Securities? Definition and How to Invest

 Even though marketable securities offer significant advantages, they do have drawbacks.
 One of the biggest disadvantages is that they are all vulnerable to market volatility, which can pose a risk of short-term losses.

-That same volatility can diminish the liquidity of those same assets, making it challenging to sell at desired prices.
-Finally, some marketable securities, like options or derivatives, are far too complex for the average investor to simply understand without more education [2].
+That same volatility can diminish the liquidity of assets, making it challenging to sell an investment at desired prices.
+Finally, some marketable securities, like options or derivatives, are far too complex for the average investor to understand without more education.[2]

 Smart Summary

 Investing is about building a well-rounded and diversified investment portfolio.
 Most financial advisors will tell you marketable securities should have a place in your portfolio.
-This means analyzing the investment you are selecting, its time horizon, your risk appetite, and how you are optimizing your portfolio.
-Regularly monitoring investments can be mentally taxing, which is why automating your finances or using a robo-advisor to help you manage your portfolio can relieve financial stress and boost investment returns.
+This means analyzing the investment you are selecting, its time horizon, your risk tolerance, and how you are optimizing your portfolio.
+Regularly monitoring investments can be mentally taxing, so automating your finances or using a robo-advisor to help you manage your portfolio can relieve financial stress and boost investment returns.

 Sources